TriNetCo/pax-imperia-web/README.md

 A clone of an old game

+## TODO Generic Frontend
+- Sprinkle in react to make it a SPA
+- Add testing to the frontend

 ## TODO Galactic View
 - Draw a pretty star instead of squares
 - Extract constellation algo into it's own module